Azure in CSP

 Pay-as-you-go billing model

 Azure in CSP is a pay-as-you-go service.
-This means that partners only pay for the usage on services used inside a customer’s subscription.
-There are no minimum purchases or commitments, and subscriptions can be cancelled at any time.
+That means partners only pay for the usage on services used inside a customer’s subscription.
+There are no minimum purchases or commitments and subscriptions can be cancelled at any time.
 Payment is required for any outstanding fees incurred.

 CSP content and resources

 View a rich set of content and resources to help effectively manage and get the most out of the CSP programme.

 CSP partners provide technical and billing support for their resellers and customers.
 In the event the CSP partner require support from Microsoft, they can create a case through the Partner Centre.
 Please note that resellers and customers will not be able to get support directly from Microsoft – only the CSP partner has this ability.

 There are two models of the CSP programme available for resellers who work directly with commercial customers:

 - 1-tier Cloud Solution Provider: For partners with MSP or solutions business that are able to note and support their customers at scale.

 - 2-tier reseller: For partners looking to resell Microsoft cloud services by leveraging a 2-tier Cloud Distribution Partner’s billing, support, and value-added services.